NethermindEth/warp/contributing.md

 yarn dev
 ```

-Developers could run warp instructions using docker.
+You can also run warp instructions using docker to achieve the same.
 This is an example using `transpile` command:

 ```bash
 docker-compose exec warp npx ts-node src transpile example_contracts/ERC20.sol